naymspace/backpex/guides/get_started/installation.md

 ## Set daisyUI theme

-Backpex supports daisyUI themes, to use it you need to do two things:
+Backpex supports daisyUI themes, to use them you need to do two things:

 1. Add the themes to your application.